kolban-google/product-search-demo/cloud-function/README.md

 * `API-KEY` - The API key to be used for access.
 * `PROJECT_ID` - The Project ID for the project hosting the Product Search definitions.
 * `REGION` - The Region hosting the Product Search definitions.

+The following *must* be set as environment variables:

 * `PRODUCT_SET_ID` - The name of the product set within the Product Search definitions that we are searching within.

 ## Response